ojitha/ojitha.github.io/notes/productivity.md

 ## Blog tools
 I was very enthustic to know markdown level diagraming.

-### mermaid
+### Mermaid
-One of the best so far found is [mermaid](https://mermaid-js.github.io/mermaid/#/) which I cause use with the my blog tool stackedit.io.
+One of the best so far found is [mermaid](https://mermaid-js.github.io/mermaid/#/) which I have used with the my blog tool stackedit.io.
 For example:

 <div class="mermaid">
 graph TD;